-Decision tree: points or cash back
+Decision tree:

 Travel points can offer strong upside for people who redeem strategically.
 Cash back can offer stronger consistency for people who want simple, predictable value.
 The right choice is mostly about behavior: how often you travel, how flexible you are with bookings, and how much complexity you are willing to manage.
-Before deciding, review the cluster pillar Travel Cards 101 for a full framework.
+Before deciding, review the guide Travel Cards 101 for a full framework.

+Points or cash back?
 Use this quick tree:

 This reduces overcommitment to high-friction setups.